This article was last updated on 28 February 2025.

 This allows the consultancy to achieve the following:

-The outcomes of such dedication to client development and retention are typically the following:
+The outcomes of such dedication to programmatic client development and retention are typically the following:

-I’ve seen such stark differences between HPBCs and average consultancies that I sometimes couldn’t believe they cater to the same audience!
+I’ve seen such stark differences between high-performing and average consultancies that I sometimes couldn’t believe they cater to the same audience!

 The industry average for gross margins seems to be around 20-30%.
-HPBCs achieve >50% gross margin.
+High-performing consulting firms, on the other hand, are able to achieve exceptional profitability, with gross margins often exceeding 50%.
 I’ve worked with consultancies with >60-70% gross margins consistently!

 Consultancies compete in two markets: the client market and the employee market.
 These two are directly linked.
 I’ve observed on numerous occasions that when a consultancy struggles in one market, the other one suffers.
 The inability to recruit top talent will impact the quality of client results.
 Similarly, the failure to recruit the “ideal” clients and the inability to build a predictable pipeline of work and revenue results in high turnovers, poor reputation among job seekers, and poor recruitment results.